 Direction

-From the tourist information office, continue along the route, past the Hofgarten, pass Rudolstädter Platz, take Universitätsstraße out of town.
+From the tourist information centre, continue along the route, past the Hofgarten, pass Rudolstädter Platz and take Universitätsstraße out of town.

-Via the villages of Destuben, Unternschreez, Haag you finally reach Lindenhardter Forst.
-Follow the signs to Rote Main Quelle and here do not follow the hiking trail, as this is easier for pedestrians than for cyclists.
-On the cycle path you will come straight to the Rote Main Quelle.
+Via the villages of Destuben, Unternschreez and Haag you finally reach Lindenhardter Forst.
+Follow the signs for Rote Main Quelle and not the hiking trail, as this is easier for pedestrians than cyclists.
+The cycle path will take you straight to the Rote Main Quelle.

 Red Main origin

 The Red Main is one of the two headwaters of the Main.
-It rises in Franconian Switzerland and joins the right and northern headwaters of the Weißer Main at the western outskirts of Kulmbach.
+It rises in Franconian Switzerland and joins the right and northern headwaters of the White Main on the western outskirts of Kulmbach.

-The Rote Main rises ten kilometres south of Bayreuth in the Lindenhardt Forest at an altitude of 581 m above sea level.
+The Red Main rises ten kilometres south of Bayreuth in the Lindenhardt Forest at an altitude of 581 metres above sea level.
 The headwaters are located in the Franconian Switzerland-Veldenstein Forest Nature Park.
 Geologically, it belongs to the Brown Jurassic.
 The spring was set in stone in 1907 and the water flows out of it via a wooden pipe.
-There is a hiker's rest area at the source.
+There is a rest area for hikers at the source.

-The river takes its name from the boggy red underground and the sediment of clay particles it carries, which makes it appear reddish.
+The river takes its name from the boggy red subsoil and the sediment of clay particles it carries, which makes it appear reddish in colour.
 The Red Main is 72 km long and flows over a gradient of 283 metres.
-On its way, it is fed not only by the source, but also by 41 tributaries.
+It is fed not only by its source, but also by 41 tributaries along the way.

 Roter Main-Ursprung, Foto: Röhrensee